prphntm63/CIA-taplist/README.md

 3. Copy the spreadsheet ID from the URL (i.e. `docs.google.com/spreadsheets/d/----THIS-VALUE-HERE----/`)

-4. In the sheet, select "App Script" from the "Extension" menu
+4. In the sheet, select `App Script` from the `Extension` menu

 5. Change line 31 and line 106 to reference the current spreadsheet
     - Before:  `var doc = SpreadsheetApp.openById("1y2t5XG_PkP_vOl66ghIpP1yk6WuhaZ0u8bPeNA-vo8E")`
-    - After: `var doc = SpreadsheetApp.openById("---YOUR-ID-FROM-STEP-2---")
+    - After: `var doc = SpreadsheetApp.openById("---YOUR-ID-FROM-STEP-2---")`

 6. Click "Run" in the menu bar
-    - When prompted for authorization, click "Review Permissions"
+    - When prompted for authorization, click `Review Permissions`
     - A Google Auth prompt will appear.
 Click your username
     - Google will display a warning: "Google hasn't verified this app".
-Click "Advanced" then "Go to Recieve Post Data (Unsafe)"
+Click `Advanced` at the bottom of the prompt then `Go to Recieve Post Data (Unsafe)`
     - Click "Allow" to allow the app to change the spreadsheet on your behalf

 7. Click "Deploy" in the top right corner